pangkahhwee/Data-Science/Prediction (Classification)/README.md

 2. **Data Gathering:** I got the dataset from a website.
 3. **Data Preparation:** I cleaned the dataset by remove the duplicates and blanks or outliers.
 4. **EDA (Exploratory Data Analysis):** If poor quality data is fed into a system, the results will be equally poor.
 That is why it is important to apply descriptive and visual statistics to uncover patterns, relationships and comparisons within the dataset.
 At this stage, I will examine the data to ensure whether it is clear, consistent and meaningful.
-5. **Data Modeling:** Choosing the right model is critical.
+5. **Data Modeling:** Choosing the right model is important.
 If an inappropriate model is selected for a given use case, the effectiveness of all subsequent steps is compromised.
 6. **Validate Model:** I will evaluate its performance and assessed after training as whether it showed signs of overfitting or underfitting.
 7. **Optimize Model:** I improved the model by applying techniques such as hyperparameter optimization to enhance its performance.

 <a id="ch3"></a>
 # Step 1: Problem Definition
-The objective of this project is to predict the number of passengers on the Titanic survived when the disaster striked.
+The objective of this project is to predict the number of passengers on the Titanic survived when the sinking disaster striked.

 **Project Summary**
 The Titanic disaster is one of the most well-known maritime tragedies in history.
 On April 15, 1912, the RMS Titanic sank after striking an iceberg.
 Although it was widely believed to be unsinkable, the ship was lost due to the collision.
 With insufficient lifeboats on board, 1,502 out of the 2,224 passengers and crew members lost their lives.